3IE1/SciComp-2019/Materials/Worksheet-day2.md

 |Montreal (Pierre Elliot Trudeau) Airport|5415|
 |St. John's (NL) Airport|6720|

-4. Claim a pair of cities for you (or your group) to investigate.
+4. Claim which two cities you (or your group) will compare for your analyses.
   - Use [this Google Sheet](https://goo.gl/gUWBrS) to claim a comparison for your group.
 Note that these correspond to the folders that have been created in the [Deliverables folder of our course Github repository](https://github.com/3IE1/SciComp-2019/tree/master/Deliverables).
-You will edit the results.md file in the matching folder and upload your final content to it.
+You will edit the results.md file in the matching folder of the Github repo and upload your final content to it.

 ## A2.
 Create a data analysis plan
-Inspect the downloaded data tables in Excel.
+1. From your **\Ec_Wx\Data** folder, identify the two files that you will use in your analyses.
+  - Open the files in Excel; explore the structure of the data and the variables that are available.

   - Open a new script.
 Load the station data in Matlab using the **importdata** function.